-- I consider the cumulative effect of the aquaculture activities proposed for the new area of coastal permit U140825 would not have an undue adverse effect on customary fishing. - There is no quantitative catch data available to MPI to assess the cumulative effect of authorised aquaculture activities on customary fishing.
+- I consider the effects from the aquaculture activities proposed for the new area of coastal permit U141009, added to the effects of existing aquaculture in the Marlborough Sounds, will not have an undue adverse effect on customary fishing. - There is no quantitative catch data available to MPI to assess the cumulative effect of authorised aquaculture activities on customary fishing.
 As noted, site-specific fishing locations are not typically reported with customary authorisations.
-Therefore, MPI can only make an assessment of the cumulative effect of the proposed aquaculture activities on customary fishing based on the likely importance of the application site for fishing and the amount of aquaculture activities already authorised in the relevant customary fishery. - As noted, there are approximately 3,600 ha of authorised aquaculture space in the Marlborough Sounds and around 110 ha of this is in Port Ligar.
-I consider the authorised aquaculture space in Port Ligar and elsewhere in the Marlborough Sounds has had some effect on customary fishing.
-However, I do not consider that the effect is undue because some customary fishing (eg, anchored rod and line fishing) can still occur within marine farms and it is unlikely all the farms are located in popular customary fishing areas. - As noted, I consider the adverse effects of the new area of coastal permit U140825 on customary fishing will be small.
+Therefore, MPI can only make an assessment of the cumulative effect of the proposed aquaculture activities on customary fishing based on the likely importance of the application site for fishing and the amount of aquaculture activities already authorised in the relevant customary fishery. - As noted, there are approximately 3,600 ha of authorised aquaculture space in the Marlborough Sounds and around 200 ha of this is in Crail Bay.
+I consider the authorised aquaculture space in Crail Bay and elsewhere in the Marlborough Sounds has had some effect on customary fishing.
+However, I do not consider that the effect is undue because some customary fishing (eg, anchored rod/line fishing) can still occur within marine farms and it is unlikely all the farms are located in popular customary fishing areas. - As noted, I consider the adverse effects of the new area of coastal permit U141009 on customary fishing will be small.
 Taking into account the effects of the existing authorised aquaculture areas, I consider the additional effects from the new coastal permit area will not cause the cumulative effect on customary fishing to become undue.